BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 English for Speakers of Other Languages (ESOL)

-This Federally-mandated program requires public schools to provide service in listening, speaking, reading, and writing in English to students whose first language is not English.
-The program is under the direction of our ESOL teacher, with assistance as appropriate from other educators and/or interpreters.
-Referrals may be made by a child’s parent and/or guardian, classroom teacher, reading specialist or other staff member.
-For information, contact our ESOL teacher.
+This federally mandated program requires public schools to provide training in listening, speaking, reading, and writing in English to students whose first language is not English.
+The program is under the direction of our ESOL teachers with assistance as appropriate from other educators and/or interpreters.
+Referrals may be made by a child’s parent, classroom teacher, reading specialist or other staff member.
+For information, contact our ESOL teachers.

-These plans (named for Section 504 of the Rehabilitation Act of 1973) provide accommodations for students with specific individual impediments to classroom learning or participation (e.g., a visual impairment, or limited mobility).
+These plans (named for Section 504 of the Rehabilitation Act of 1973) provide accommodations for students with specific individual impairments that limit a child’s ability to access classroom learning or participation.

 School-Wide Behavior Support